What Do Turtles Actually Eat? (Stop Feeding Them Wrong)

 - Limit to 1–2 times per week as a reward or training aid.

 - Use on a skewer or feeding stick to simulate hunting behavior.
+To learn about your turtles behavior and why they behave how they do read our complete guide to turtle behavior.

 6) Tetra ReptoMin Floating Food Sticks — Budget Starter / Convenience